abdrahmansoltan/Learning-Notes/Frontend/DEV/Webpack.md

 - **Approach 1:** Usually we have 2 modes (`development`, `production`), so we usually have 3 files:

-  - `webpack.common.js` : this will have the common configuration between dev and prod
+  - `webpack.common.js` : this will have the common configuration between dev and prod which have all the common plugins before building both development and production
-  - `webpack.dev.js` : this will have the development configuration
+  - `webpack.dev.js` : this will have the development configuration, it merges the common webpack as a first step then it make some configurations related to the dev and the development server.
-  - `webpack.prod.js` : this will have the production configurations
+  - `webpack.prod.js` : this will have the production configurations, it merges the common webpack as a first step then it make some configurations related to the prod like
+    - minimizing the code
+    - removing the source maps
+    - adding a hash for the bundle every time it changes
+    - adding plugins used in production only

 - **Approach 2:** pass the `env` variable to webpack and use it to determine which file to use